bet4a/d3wiki/Selections.md

 <a href="Selections#d3_selectAll">#</a> d3.<b>selectAll</b>(<i>nodes</i>)

 Selects the specified array of elements.
 This is useful if you already have a reference to nodes, such as `d3.selectAll(this.childNodes)` within an event listener, or a global such as `document.links`.
 The *nodes* argument doesn't have to be an array, exactly; any pseudo-array that can be coerced into an array (e.g., a `NodeList` or `arguments`) will work.
+This function does not traverse the DOM.

 ## Operating on Selections